kg583/5MAT/6MAT/README.md

 - `'C`: A character literal
 - `!n`: A string literal, or `$n`, or `?n`
 - `$n`: A string literal, or `$n`
-- `""`: A string literal
+- `"X`: A string literal
 - `_I`: Any previously listed type (with potential restrictions)

 Default values for arguments are denoted like `_I = default`.
 Passing `NIL` as an argument is equivalent to passing the default value.
 If an instruction has adjacent defaulted arguments of the same type, they are bound from left to right; e.g. if `FOO %N = 1, %M = 2` is called with `FOO 3`, then `3` is bound to `%N`.

 Multiple `!n` arguments are never permitted in a single instruction call.
-If an instruction accepts `!n` and `""` in a call, `n` must be the length of the string literal.
+If an instruction accepts `!n` and `"X` in a call, `n` must be the length of the string literal.

 ## Control Flow